 However, it's up to each state's discretion on the amount of time and financial limit of disability benefits paid out to employees who are unable to work.

 Part B, or the employer's liability portion of the policy, protects your business should an injured employee decide to sue you for a work-related illness or injury.
-If an employee claims they were injured due to negligent practices, they may sue your business for damages, in addition to their workers' compensation benefits.
+If an employee claims they were injured due to negligent practices, they may sue your business for damages.

 Should this happen, this part of your policy would cover your legal defenses, as well as any judgments or settlements.